gingerpayments/ginger-php/README.md

 ## Installation

-You can install the PHP SDK using composer:
+You can install the PHP bindings using composer:

 ```
 composer require gingerpayments/ginger-php
 ```

-You can also use the PHP SDK without using Composer by registering an autoloader function:
+You can also use the PHP bindings without using Composer by registering an autoloader function:

 ```php
 spl_autoload_register(function($class) {